Looks like no Palazzo at another town hall

-It looks like there will be another town hall on the Coast without an appearance by any of its congressional delegation.
+It looks as though there will be another town hall on the Coast without an appearance by any of its congressional delegation.

-The leaders of a town hall in February at USM Gulf Park that drew about 200 people will hold one at 2 p.m.
+The organizers of a town hall in February at USM Gulf Park that drew about 200 people will host one at 2 p.m.
 Sunday in DeMiller Hall at 610 Water St. in Biloxi.

-The group, South Mississippi Indivisible, will rally in front of Rep. Steven Palazzo’s offices in Biloxi and Hattiesburg “to bring attention to the fact that the congressman is, once again, refusing to meet his constituents,” Shasta Moseley, the team leader, said in an email.
+The group, South Mississippi Indivisible, will rally in front of Rep. Steven Palazzo’s offices in Biloxi and Hattiesburg at 4 p.m.
+Wednesday “to bring attention to the fact that the congressman is, once again, refusing to meet his constituents,” Shasta Moseley, the team leader, said in an email.

 Indivisible leaders said they invited Palazzo and Republican Sens.
 Thad Cochran and Roger Wicker.
 Cochran’s office said he was on official travel overseas, and there were no public events on his schedule during the recess.
 Wicker’s office said he had been to South Mississippi for the Bicentennial Celebration South and would spend this recess making public appearances across north and central Mississippi.